cmu-delphi/www-main/README.md

 1. Activate the environment: `conda activate www-main`
 1. Install extra R dependencies: `Rscript ./dependencies.R`

+As an alternative you can use Docker and Docker Compose.
+Then it reduces to `docker-compose up -d` to create a docker container for the current environment.
+In the following you would need to jump into the container to execute the upcoming command via `docker-compose exec r bash`.

 #### Commands

 1. Activate the environment: `conda activate www-main`